orectique/KarenBot/README.md

 ## Welcome to KarenBot.

-KarenBot is a Discord bot that can be used to order a discussion.
+KarenBot is a Discord bot that can be used to order a discussion or take notes at meetings.
 It allows users in the server to add themselves to a queue to formally voice their points.

 ### Features